install from r-universe

 plot(bart_sf$stops)Common use cases

-Finding Feeds by Location
+Finding feeds by location

 # Find feeds in a specific municipality